Gbillington1/OneLine-Chrome-Extension/README.md

 # How To Install
 1. Download the full repository
+2. Extract the .ZIP file
-2. Navigate to chrome://extensions/
+3. Navigate to chrome://extensions/ in Google Chrome
-3. Click "Load unpacked"
+4. Click "Load unpacked"
-4. Select the extension directory
+5. Select the extension directory
+6. Read!